 SMPC continuously strives to improve its safety protocols beyond minimum requirements, with the Occupational Health team conducting regular risk assessments.
 The company cultivates a safety culture among its employees through regular training on safe work practices.

 To provide essential medical services, SMPC maintains an on-site clinic and infirmary staffed with medical professionals who conduct regular check-ups for employees at risk of work-related impairments.

-SMPC also offers 24/7 emergency transportation and health services on-site.
+The company also offers 24/7 emergency transportation and health services on-site.

 SMPC established an Occupational Health Office to efficiently address workers' health-related needs, saving time and resources by eliminating the need to travel to the infirmary.

-Monthly meetings of the Environmental, Health and Safety Committees are held to monitor and report on the effectiveness of the health and safety program.
-The company is committed to the continuous improvement of its Occupational Health and Safety (OHS) management system, focusing on enhancing administrative and engineering controls to mitigate accidents and other unwanted incidents in the workplace.
+Monthly meetings of the Environmental, Health, and Safety Committees are held to monitor and report on the effectiveness of the health and safety program.

-At its mine site, SMPC implements planning and assessment measures to mitigate critical risk factors such as slope stability, including geohazard mapping, pre-start inspections and toolbox meetings.

-The company invests in innovative technologies like weather station typhoon and rainfall monitoring, slope stability radars and PR03-Advanced Equipment Simulators for heavy equipment operators.
+At its mine site, SMPC implements planning and assessment measures to mitigate critical risk factors such as slope stability, including geohazard mapping, pre-start inspections, and toolbox meetings.
+The company invests in innovative technologies like weather station typhoon and rainfall monitoring, slope stability radars, and PR03-Advanced Equipment Simulators for heavy equipment operators.

-In its Calaca Power Complex, SMPC addresses equipment and plant-related risks, such as electrical shocks, burns, boiler fires, explosions and contact with hazardous chemicals.

-SMPC offers pre-job planning, EPR equipment and employee safety training.
+In its Calaca Power Complex, SMPC addresses equipment and plant-related risks, such as electrical shocks, burns, boiler fires, explosions, and contact with hazardous chemicals.
+The company offers pre-job planning, EPR equipment, and employee safety training.
 The Risk and Safety Management Program oversees day-to-day plant operations, mandating the reporting of safety incidents, root cause analysis and incident investigation management.